Lpriya2407-Portfolio/CA_Hospital_Financial_Analytics_2023_2024/README.md

 # 📊 CA Hospital Financial Analytics (2023–2024)

-Quickly analyze and compare top and bottom hospitals in California (2023–2024) using Python and Power BI to reveal key operational and financial insights.
+Quickly analyze and compare top and bottom hospitals in California (2023–2024) by net profit margin (%) using Python and Power BI to reveal key operational and financial insights.

 ## Project Summary